-Our most memorable accomplishment is to have been ranked among the best social media management tools of 2015 among companies that have raised millions of dollars and have hundreds of employees where we are bootstrapped and have a team of 15!
+Our most memorable accomplishment is to have been ranked among the best social media management tools among companies that have raised millions of dollars and have hundreds of employees when we were bootstrapped and only had a team of 15 [editor: back in 2015]!
 We’re pretty proud of that.

 Who is your business mentor and what have you learned from them?

 I don’t have one mentor, I have several.
 There’s no way one single person can know everything you need to grow as an entrepreneur.
 I’ve had up to 4 mentors along the years, all playing different roles at different stages of my journey.

 What I’ve learned from them is to never make big decisions without talking to them!
 In a nutshell, making big decisions on your own without testing your assumptions on others is a dangerous way to make decisions.

 When you face roadblocks or feel discouraged, what drives and motivates you?

 I go on vacation!
 There’s nothing worse than hitting roadblocks, feeling discouraged and staying in a depressed mindset.
 When that happens, I tend to take time off to recharge, I usually come back to things with a refreshed view of things and what seemed impossible before I left suddenly looks a lot less problematic.